PKUFlyingPig/cs-self-learning/docs/体系结构/CS61C.en.md

 The projects are very innovative and interesting.
 Project1 is a warmup assignment in C. In 2020Fall, you will implement the famous *Game of Life*.
 Project2 requires you to write a fully-connected neural network in RISC-V assembly to classify handwritten digits in MNIST dataset, which is a great exercise to write assembly code.
 In Project3, you will use Logisim, a digital circuit simulation software, to build a two-stage pipeline CPU from scratch and run RISC-V assembly code on it.
 In Project4 you will implement a toy version of Numpy, using OpenMP, SIMD, and other techniques to speed up matrix operations.

-All in all, this is the best course on computer architecture I have ever taken.
+In a word, this is the best computer architecture course I have ever taken.

 ## Course Resources